-Marks said “Success in investing is not a function of what you buy.
+Marks said, “Success in investing is not a function of what you buy.
 It’s a function of what you pay.”
 And while that doesn’t sound quite right when you first hear it, it does when Marks puts it in context.
-When he joined Citibank in 1969, all the big banks were into Nifty Fifty investing, which was about buying the 50 highest-quality, fastest-growing companies in America (household names like Coca Cola, IBM, Kodak, Merck and Xerox) without really worrying about the price they bought them at.
-Investors bid up shares to about five-time what these stocks were really worth and created a bubble, and lost 90% of their money by 1973 when these shares collapsed.
+When he joined Citibank in 1969, all the big banks were into “nifty-fifty” investing, which was about buying the 50 highest-quality, fastest-growing companies in America (household names like Coca-Cola, IBM, Kodak, Merck, and Xerox) without really worrying about the price they bought them at.
+Investors bid up shares to about five times what these stocks were really worth and created a bubble—and lost 90% of their money by 1973 when these shares collapsed.

 Shortly thereafter, in 1978, Marks started Citibank’s high-yield debt practice and made a lot of money by investing in some of the worst companies in America.
 That’s what led Marks to say that while investing is a function of what you buy, you should also pay close attention to how much you’re paying for companies relative to their intrinsic value.
 Don’t let bubbles carry you away.

 Investing Success Depends on Company Valuation